The Corporate Governance Review: Portugal

-This chapter refers only to the regulations concerning sociedades anónimas, public companies limited by shares, one of the various forms companies can take under Portuguese law, since this is the most common one among listed companies and medium to large companies.
+This chapter refers only to the regulations concerning sociedades anónimas, public companies limited by shares, one of the various forms companies can take under Portuguese law, since this is the most common among listed companies and medium to large companies.

-The Portuguese legal framework regarding corporate governance rules is generally provided for in the Companies Code (PCC) and in the Securities Code (PSC), with sector-specific legislation being also of relevance, namely for financial institutions and state-owned companies.
+The Portuguese legal framework regarding corporate governance rules is generally provided for in the Companies Code (PCC) and in the Securities Code (PSC), with sector-specific legislation being also of relevance, notably for financial institutions and state-owned companies.

 i Board structure and practices

-Shareholders may choose one of three mandatory governance models, depending on the structure adopted for its management and auditing bodies:
+Shareholders may choose one of three mandatory governance models, depending on the structure adopted for its management and auditing bodies.

 The classic model (also known as the Latin model) establishes a single management body corresponding to a sole director (only admissible for companies with a share capital not exceeding €200,000) or a board of directors, with a variable number of members (a minimum of two) as freely defined by the by-laws.
 Therefore, this model is considered a one-tier structure.